ploigos-automated-governance/1-demo/README.md

 **Quck Check**

-Makes sure you are in the `devsecops` project (namespace) before continuing!
+Makes sure you are in the `devsecops` project (namespace), and the `2-platform` directory before continuing!

 Once you valided you are in the devsecops project, run the following command to set up the SigStore components: